Guidance and information about high consequence infectious diseases and their management in England.

 IPC guidance appropriate for suspected and confirmed cases of Lassa fever, EVD, CCHF, MVD, Lujo virus disease, Argentinian haemorrhagic fever, Bolivian haemorrhagic fever and SFTS, is available in the ACDP guidance.

-IPC guidance for MERS, avian influenza, Nipah virus infection, monkeypox and pneumonic plague, can be found in the relevant PHE guidance listed below.
+IPC guidance for MERS, avian influenza, Nipah virus infection, monkeypox and pneumonic plague, can be found in the relevant UKHSA guidance listed below.

-Links to relevant PHE guidance for healthcare professionals
+Links to relevant UKHSA guidance for healthcare professionals

 Specialist advice for healthcare professionals